Tips on What to Review and Practice

 Mechanical Reasoning Test: Mandatory for Jobs with Machines

 A mechanical reasoning test exists because not everyone has the aptitude for working with machines.
 Some people have a natural knack for understanding physical objects.
 Others, however, tend to remain hopeless even with careful study.
-A job that requires working with equipment and technology, therefore, requires serious screening, unless the company wants to be stuck with someone without a clue.
+A job that requires working with equipment and technology, therefore, needs serious screening, unless the company wants to be stuck with someone without a clue.

 In all this, you may be wondering: what on earth is “mechanical reasoning”?

-The term may seem paradoxical at first, as it seems to deal with both things and mental concepts at the same time, but this is precisely what mechanical reasoning is all about.
+The term may seem paradoxical at first, as it seems to deal with both things and mental concepts at the same time, but this is what mechanical reasoning is all about.
 It is the application of physical principles to mechanical problems, the use of logic to find solutions for issues involving machinery.

 Here are some sample questions you can expect from a mechanical reasoning test: